When someone dies from pancreatic cancer during coronavirus

 - Coping with bereavement during coronavirus

-There’s a step by step guide to what you need to do when someone dies on the GOV.UK website.
+There’s a step by step guide to what you need to do when someone dies in England, Scotland, Wales and Northern Ireland.
 This includes information about registering the death, arranging the funeral and telling the government about the death.
-If you live in Scotland, there is information on the Scottish government website, and in Northern Ireland there’s information on nidirect.

 There are specific guidelines about funerals at the moment.
 These aim to reduce the spread of coronavirus – but they may be quite hard to deal with emotionally – read more about this below.